trailofbits/polytracker/examples/analysis/tracing_paper/doc/divergence.md

 #### Slightly less contrived example
 Say we first use `psutil`'s `virtual_memory` statistics to figure out the total available system memory.
 To be on the safe side, following the rule in the previous example where we used 70% of available memory for our data, let's say we take `((psutil.virtual_memory().available * .7) * .7) / 4` as a reasonable starting point for a window size for either the cflog, or for the labels section.
 We're taking 70% of everything on the system available now, then taking 70% of that.
 This should give us enough overhead both to do other tasks on the system, and to do the processing we need to do of these big data structures.

+### Parallelizing operations over windows
+Windowing also opens up the possibility of parallelization.
+We could operate over several smaller windows at the same time and then save their results in trace execution order.
+One strategy could be to correspondingly tune window sizing by the number of parallel operations requested, keeping in mind the needed increase in computational power.

 ## Other applications
-This idea could also be (and historically was) extended to comparing variations of the same algorithm (such as different program versions produced by turning on and off command line flags), but there is a point at which such comparisons start to lose value (all divergences) because our representation is so granular.
+This idea could also be (and historically was) extended to comparing variations of the same algorithm (such as different program versions produced by turning on and off command line flags), but there is a point in program version difference at which such comparisons start to lose value (for example, when comparing two totally differently implemented programs even if they implement the same algorithm, it becomes unclear why there are divergences, and there are a great many divergences rather than a few) because our representation is so granular.
 Comparing program variations in the presence of undefined behavior helped that undefined behavior become more visible.